Understanding How Car Loans Work in Singapore

 Regulations for car loans in Singapore

-The maximum repayment duration of a car loan in Singapore is 7 years.
+Under the regulations of MAS, the maximum repayment duration of a car loan in Singapore is 7 years.
 The borrower then needs to pay back the amount in installments, where the amount is the principal sum borrowed with interest tacked on top of it.

 Example of a Car Loan